jb4411/RIT-SWEN-261-Team-2-Fanta/docs/DesignDoc.md

 > hot spots the metrics identified in your code base, and your
 > suggested design improvements to address those hot spots._

 ## Testing
 > _This section will provide information about the testing performed
 > and the results of the testing._

 ### Acceptance Testing
-Number of user stories that have passed all acceptance criteria test: 8 (all stories for sprint 2)
+Number of user stories that have passed all acceptance criteria test: 10 (all stories for sprints 1 & 2)

 Number of user stories that have some acceptance criteria test failing: 0

-Number of user stories that have not had any testing yet: 0
+Number of user stories for sprints 1 & 2 that have not had any testing yet: 0

 Issues found during testing:
 > During sprint 2 we had one issue where the SignOut link was available on the GamePage when it shouldn’t have been.
 We fixed this issue without any problems.

-<br><br>
-> _Report on the number of user stories that have passed all their
-> acceptance criteria tests, the number that have some acceptance
-> criteria tests failing, and the number of user stories that
-> have not had any testing yet.
-Highlight the issues found during
-> acceptance testing and if there are any concerns._

 ### Unit Testing and Code Coverage
 Testing Strategy: